Can the World's Oldest Tree Survive 'progress'? | LatestLY

 The scientists turned to Science magazine, one of the world's top academic journals, warning of the danger.

-Their findings — clear, urgent, and backed by years of data — were distilled into a single letter.
+Their findings — clear, urgent, and backed by years of data — were distilled into a single report, published as a letter.

 It struck a chord across the global scientific community, prompting researchers around the world to speak out.
 Combined with pressure from local residents, it was enough to make the government back off — for now.